 Instructions

-- Add chopped pineapple, tomatoes, cilantro, red onion, and jalapeno to a large mixing bowl.
+- Add the chopped pineapple, tomatoes, cilantro, red onion, and jalapeno to a large mixing bowl.

-- Add lime juice, sea salt, black pepper, and tajin if using, toss, and serve.
+- Add lime juice, sea salt, black pepper, and tajin (if using).

 - Serve the pico de gallo with tortilla chips as an appetizer or in tacos, burritos, bowls, salads, or as a side with protein.